 [0010] For specific imaging problems, an accurate iterative scheme may be derived for the imperfect sampling problem by making a strong assumption on the image function.
 For example, in the specific example of reconstruction of blood vessels from few-view projections, one can assume that the 3D blood-vessel structure is sparse.
 It is possible to design an effective iterative algorithm that seeks a solution from sparse projection data.
-This can be accomplished by minimizing the $l_1$ -norm of the image constrained by the fact that the image yields the measured projection data.
-The $l_1$ -norm of the image is simply the sum of the absolute values of the image pixel values, and its minimization subject to linear constraints leads to sparse solutions.
+This can be accomplished by minimizing the l_1 -norm of the image constrained by the fact that the image yields the measured projection data.
+The l_1 -norm of the image pixel values, and its minimization subject to linear constraints leads to sparse solutions.
 Again, this solution to the sparse data problem only addresses a very specific type of imaging.